kenpoyyy/SustainabilityAwarenessApp/README.md

 *NOTE*
 - Activities(Pages) ARE NOT LINKED YET!
 - Please update your file before editing to prevent clashing (Top Nav Bar -> Git -> Update Project)
+- LEt me know if there's any issues

 ---------- **!!!CHANGE LOG!!!** ----------
 - Activity 1 is done.